tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_3.md

 *You can’t look at memories like they’re fact*, he said, *especially ones that are that old.*

-Important insight that would only become more crucial as the events of the evening unfolded.
+Wisdom that would only become more crucial as the events of the evening unfolded.

 \--------------